charles-cao/proximity-kernel/README.md

 New_feature = pk.fit_transform(X)      # X is missing data
 ```

-The reproduce result of Mammo dataset is shown in demo.ipynb.
+The reproduce result of 10 datasets is shown in demo.ipynb.

 ## Performance
 ![Performance](table.png "Performance")